 Your vehicle registration is the same way.
 So many anti-gun advocates talk about gun registration with “you have to register your car, too”.
 Yes, you register your car because you are required by State law to pay several classes of taxes on it, starting with property taxes.
 If the government was not taxing your vehicles, they’d have no reason to require registration.

 That is why you receive a letter at the start of every calendar year from your county assessor’s office.
 And the same applies for marine craft, aircraft, and even livestock – if you’re in the business of raising and selling livestock, as opposed to merely owning a few horses, goats, etc., unconnected with any business operations.
+It’s also why there have been calls for property taxes on firearms and ammunition, as such would make firearm registration universal, despite the idea being unconstitutional under the Second Amendment, just as taxing paper and licensing journalists is unconstitutional under the First.

 And public schools have information on the parents and attendant children for enforcement of the law.
 Education meeting certain minimum standards is mandatory in every State.
 So the government tracks certain information for proper enforcement of applicable laws, whether by public or private schooling or home schooling.